Leading up to the start of the southern season we have a few developments to report across the hemp industry in Australia.

 The establishment of the Industrial Hemp CRC will bring effective and coordinated investment to the industry which has significant opportunities for development.
 There is an eagerness amongst all stakeholders to progress the industry from researchers, bureaucrats, growers and industry processors.
 The missing element can be provided by the CRC.

-International research For the last 20 years various countries have been actively supporting industry research, and recently there has been major increases in research investment levels given the realisation of the massive potential for the industrial hemp industry.
+For the last 20 years various countries have been actively supporting industry research, and recently there has been major increases in research investment levels given the realisation of the massive potential for the industrial hemp industry.

-Areas of most active research support include: Canada – having experienced good institutional research support and government funding, Canada now has over the last 20 years established a billion-dollar industry.
+Canada – having experienced good institutional research support and government funding, Canada now has over the last 20 years established a billion-dollar industry.

 USA – The USDA has recently established a fund of major proportions to support research in the hemp industry.
 Since the passing of the US Farm Bill, there has been rapid growth in research and development of the US industry.